Gehr Student Innovator Awards

-During the 6 week program period, students will develop a project in partnership with a health care system in the Los Angeles community.
-Consistent with the goals of the Gehr Center, projects should:
+During the 6 week program, students will develop a project in partnership with a health system in the Los Angeles community.
+Projects should be developed in collaboration with the health system to ensure alignment with goals of the health system.

 Each student will have two mentors for their project: 1) A Gehr Center faculty member; and 2) A health system leader.
 One morning each week during the program period will be devoted to seminar discussions with health system leaders.
 The rest of the time will be unstructured, allowing students to work on their project and meet with their mentors.